301 Moved Permanently

 How to get there

 The island is 13 kilometres from Mallacoota in far East Gippsland.
 Mallacoota is just off the Princes Highway, midway between Melbourne and Sydney.
-Access to the island is by sea from Mallacoota or by air and is weather dependent.
-Book a boat transfer or air transfer.
+Access to the island is by sea from Mallacoota or by air and is weather dependent, and visitors must book a boat transfer or air transfer.

 Aboriginal Traditional Owners